Mindfulness has become a bit of a buzzword over the last few years.

 That’s a sign of just how influential it’s become.

 And from boosting your energy levels to developing more compassion for your colleagues, mindfulness in the workplace could really help.
+Lastly, Improving your posture when sitting helps you breathe better to help achieve mindfulness as you work.

 2.5.
 Stress Reduction And Relaxation